Finding your way around our in-depth plastics page

 Mounting public pressure means companies across the world are now responding to the waste crisis to help reduce familiar scenes as shown above and create a healthier business.

-The plastic challenge is complex.
-There are many factors competing simultaneously that need to be considered when developing action and strategy plans.
+There are many business factors competing simultaneously that need to be considered when developing action and strategy plans.
+A decision that looks good for one area of the business, may have knock-on effects in another area or impact upon the supply chain.

 Reacting to the challenge now also presents businesses with great opportunities, such as:

 - Innovation around new products